Mediation analysis with unmeasured confounding between parallel mediators and outcome: Notation, model and identification

-where the new error term $\psi$ is uncorrelated with $Z,M,X,L$.
-It is important to note that the term $\varphi^{\T} U$ in model~\eqref{eqn:modelforY} has been replaced by $\varphi^{\T} L$ in model~\eqref{eqn:transmodelforY}, and hence $L$ can be seen as a proxy for the unmeasured confounder $U$.
-However, while the sequential ignorability assumption holds for the true unmeasured confounder $U$, the same assumption generally does not hold for $L$, differing from the identification strategy proposed by \citet{yuan2023confounding}.
-Based on~\eqref{eqn:transmodelforY}, we next discuss the identification of model parameters.
+where, under our model assumptions, the new error term $\psi$ can be shown to be uncorrelated with $Z$, $M$, $X$, $L$.
+It is important to note that the original term $\varphi^\T U$ in the outcome model is replaced by $\varphi^\T L$, so $L$ can be regarded as a pseudo proxy for the unmeasured confounder $U$.